wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (2) Every company that, at any time after its conversion from a society pursuant to this Part, is under a liability to any person to hold ballots for the purpose of ascertaining the entitlement of any person to receive prizes shall, before the expiry of 3 years from the conversion date, except to the extent that such liabilities may have been otherwise discharged, discharge those liabilities in accordance with regulations made under [section 113Q][191].

-    (3) Every company, and every person acting on behalf of a company, commits an offence and is liable to a fine not exceeding $1,000 who---
+    (3) Every company, and every person acting on behalf of a company, commits an offence and is liable on conviction to a fine not exceeding $1,000 who---

     *   (a) conducts any ballot in contravention of subsection (1); or

     *   (b) fails to comply with the provisions of subsection (2).

-    Section 113P: inserted, on 1 September 1987, by [section 26][315] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 113P: inserted, on 1 September 1987, by [section 26][316] of the Building Societies Amendment Act 1987 (1987 No 175).

+    Section 113P(3): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 113Q Regulations for purposes of this Part